Tadeusz Münnich

-Tadeusz Stefan Aleksander Münnich (nom de guerre Żegota) was a soldier of the Polish Legions in World War I, and Colonel of Infantry of the Polish Army in the Second Polish Republic.
+Tadeusz Stefan Aleksander Münnich (nom de guerre Żegota; August 18, 1893, in Lemberg, Austrian Galicia – October 12, 1959, in London) was a soldier of the Polish Legions in World War I, and Colonel of Infantry of the Polish Army in the Second Polish Republic.
 Born on August 18, 1893, in Lemberg, Austrian Galicia, he died on October 12, 1959, in London.

 Münnich attended a high school in Dębica, where he formed a secret paramilitary organization, which later became a local branch of the Riflemen's Association.
 After graduation, he studied law at the Jagiellonian University in Kraków, and was an active member of the Union of Active Struggle.
 In 1914, he joined the 1st Brigade, Polish Legions, as officer of the 5th Legions Infantry Regiment.
 Following the Oath crisis of 1917, he was drafted into the Austro-Hungarian Army, and in the spring of 1918 became local commandant of Rzeszów District of Polish Military Organisation (POW).

 On November 1, 1918, commanding a unit of the POW, he disarmed Austro-Hungarian soldiers, stationed in the garrison of Rzeszów.
 He then formed Infantry Regiment of the Land of Rzeszów, which later was renamed into 17th Infantry Regiment (Poland).
 Together with the 1st and 3rd Company of the Regiment, he fought in the Battle of Lemberg (1918): his unit was part of Operational Group of Colonel Michał Karaszewicz-Tokarzewski.